-Income tax expense was \$21.0 thousand and \$10.0 thousand for the three months ended March 31, 2017 and 2016.
-Our effective tax rate was 8.7% and 1.7% for the three months ended March 31, 2017 and 2016.
+The company recorded an income tax benefit of \$333.0 thousand and an income tax expense of \$10.0 thousand for the three months ended March 31, 2017 and 2016.
+Our effective tax rate was (51.8)% and 1.7% for the three months ended March 31, 2017 and 2016.
 Our effective tax rates differed from the U.S. statutory corporate tax rate of 35.0% primarily because of the mix of pre-tax income or loss earned in certain jurisdictions and the change in our valuation allowance.
 During the fourth quarter ended December 31, 2016, we determined that valuation allowances against U.S. and U.K. (Rich Dad Education Limited only) deferred taxes were no longer required.
 See Note 7 Income Taxes, for further information.